Planning a trip to Amsterdam and deciding on where to stay? Check out our suggestions of five top hotels in Amsterdam.

 3The Hoxton, Amsterdam

-The Hoxton was once home to the Mayor during Amsterdam’s “Golden Age” in the 17th century.
-Nowadays, the hotel is formed of a network of five canal houses and boasts 111 rooms.
+During Amsterdam’s “Golden Age” in the 17th century the Hoxton was home to the Mayor.
+Nowadays, this city-centre hotel is formed of a network of five canal houses and boasts 111 rooms.
 Décor is quirky – think brass chandeliers, hexagonal mirrors and warm colours.
 Rooms come in all shapes and sizes from the compact Shoebox Rooms to unique Concept Rooms that feature unusual and grand furnishings.
 The affectionately named “Tubby” contains the hotel’s only roll-top bathtub.

 This historic Ambassade Hotel is also located along the Herengracht Canal and is an artistic alternative to The Hoxton.
 The hotel contains an impressive collection of avant-garde paintings from the CoBrA movement and there is also a rather remarkable library that contains more than 4000 books, all of which have been signed by famous authors who have stayed at the hotel.